 Breast Augmentation, or augmentation mammaplasty, is the surgical procedure performed to increase the size and shape of a woman's breast(s).

-It may be performed for a number of reasons; cosmetic improvement for self-confidence, or a correction of breast asymmetry or as reconstruction following a mastectomy.
+Breast surgery may be performed for a number of reasons; cosmetic improvement for self-confidence, or a correction of breast asymmetry or as reconstruction following a mastectomy.

 If you are considering a breast augmentation, this information will give you a basic understanding of the procedure - when it can help, how it is performed and the results you can expect.